jessefrench/BookStore/README.md

 #### BookRepository - CRUD Methods

-- **AddBook Method:**
+- **GetAllBooks Method:**
-  - Implement a method to add a new book to the repository.
+  - Implement a method to retrieve all books

 - **GetBookById Method:**
-  - Implement a method to retrieve a book by its ID from the repository.
+  - Implement a method to retrieve a book by its ID

-- **GetAllBooks Method:**
+- **AddBook Method:**
-  - Implement a method to retrieve all books from the repository.
+  - Implement a method to add a new book

 - **UpdateBook Method:**
-  - Implement a method to update an existing book in the repository.
+  - Implement a method to update an existing book

 - **DeleteBook Method:**
-  - Implement a method to delete a book from the repository by its ID.
+  - Implement a method to delete a book by its ID

 #### BookService - CRUD Methods

-- **AddBook Method:**
+- **GetAllBooks Method:**
-  - Implement a method to add a new book using the repository.
+  - Implement a method to retrieve all books using the injected repository

 - **GetBookById Method:**
-  - Implement a method to retrieve a book by its ID using the repository.
+  - Implement a method to retrieve a book by its ID using the injected repository

-- **GetAllBooks Method:**
+- **AddBook Method:**
-  - Implement a method to retrieve all books using the repository.
+  - Implement a method to add a new book using the injected repository

 - **UpdateBook Method:**
-  - Implement a method to update an existing book using the repository.
+  - Implement a method to update an existing book using the injected repository

 - **DeleteBook Method:**
-  - Implement a method to delete a book by its ID using the repository.
+  - Implement a method to delete a book by its ID using the injected repository

 **Make sure you create the methods in the corresponding interfaces for the BookService and BookRepository first before implementing them in the actual classes**